SegamanXero/cp2077-pipeline-library-cache-deletion-tool/README.md

 If deleting this cache file helps with making the game work for you, then this is a easy tool that makes that process quicker if you delete it frequently.

 ## Setup
 To use this batch file place it where ever you like.
 Executing the file will ask you if you wish to delete the cache or not.
-Saying no terminates to tool, and saying yes attempts to delete the cache file respectively.
+Saying no terminates the tool, and saying yes attempts to delete the cache file respectively.

 ## Author / Licence
 Copyright 2021 by SegamanXero under the GNU General Public License v3.0